mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.5-Release-Notes.md

 ## Changed Features

+### SSL CA Certificates

+Before MaxScale 2.1.5, MaxScale would only use the first certificate file found in the CA certificate file.
+In MaxScale 2.1.5, the first certificate is loaded and the rest of the certificates on the file are stored in the chain store.

+This change should not cause any changes in MaxScale's behavior.

 ### Schemarouter

 Starting with MaxScale 2.1.5, the _schemarouter_ will prioritize the current database over an explicit database if tables in the the current database are used in a query.

+### Dbfwfilter

+The function type rule will now accept backtick quoted values.
+This allows keywords such as `insert` and `function` to be used as values for a function rule.

 ## New Features